chandler767/PubNub-UV-Index-Monitor/README.md

 <img src="https://uvindex.chandlermayo.com/pics/sensor/IMG-6987.JPG" height="200">

 ## About

 This project uses a UV index sensor and a ESP8266 development board to read the current UV index level and publishes the values to [PubNub](https://www.pubnub.com/).
 A second ESP8266 development board with a RGB LED subscribes to the messages published by the sensor and displays the value using color.
 0 = off, 1-2 = green, 3-5 = yellow, 6-7 = orange, 8-10 = red, and 11+ = purple.
-A ReactNative app for iOS and Android shows the last reported or current UV Index and receives push notifications if the UV index is excessive.
+A React Native app for iOS and Android shows the last reported or current UV Index and receives push notifications if the UV index is excessive.
 Additionally, the app displays a realtime chart of the UV index values powered by [Project EON](https://www.pubnub.com/developers/eon/) and hosted on this repos GitHub Pages site: https://uvindex.chandlermayo.com/

 <img align="right" src="https://uvindex.chandlermayo.com/pics/app/android/Screenshot_1531322689.png" height="300">